Finn-Lab/Tax-Benchmarking/README.md

 ```
 Options:
 -h, --help; show this help message and exit
--i  TAX; Input taxonomy file (see below for example)
+-i  TAX; Input taxonomy file (see example below)
 -s  SPECIES; Number of species to select
 -m  MAXSPECIES; Maximum number of species allowed per genera

-The taxonomy file should consist of two columns: first with the sequence identification and the second with the full taxonomic lineage.
+The taxonomy file should consist of two columns: first with the sequence identification and the second with the full taxonomy lineage.

 e.g.
 ```